Education: B.A. from Colorado College, Masters from Keck School of Medicine USC

 From Rainbow Falls to 'Akaka Falls, indulge your adventurous side as we traverse the east coast's stunning Humaka coast in search of Hawaii's most splendid falls.
 Journey to the 442 ft tall 'Akaka State falls and catch glimmers of magic at Rainbow Falls.
 These picturesque Hawaiian falls are even home to the rare Goby fish that use special suckers to climb walls and spawn.
 Rejuvinate and replenish at the foot of these falls.

 In Hawaiian culture, the Hula is more than just dancing.
 It is a way of life.
 Receiving an introduction to Hawaiian culture, we learn about the history of the Hawaiian people, their cultural system, and the forces of nature that sustain them as we challenge ourselves to learn the basic moves to the Hula.

-Grassroots environmental service on the Big Island
+Grassroots environmental and animal community service on the Big Island

 A Certificate of Community Service indicating the total number of hours worked will be issued upon successful completion of the program.

 Tour: Imiloa Astronomy Center, Big Island Bees Farm, Coffee Farm in Ka'u, Hilo Farmer's Market